Foxh0und/flawlessrhetoric/_posts/2023-05-10-Kuala-Lumpur-Getaway.md

 tag: Travel
 ---
 ## Introduction
 Much like my spain post, I'm a little bit late to writing this.
 With Mikaela living in Cambodia, KL provided a great location for us to meet, if only for a weekend.
-I was pleasently surprised by the city, and really enjoyed it, wouldn't hesitate to go back.

 <br>